opendevstack/opendevstack.github.io/doc/getting-started.md

     "vm-driver": "virtualbox"
 }
 ```
 It is important to use *v3.6.1* to ensure, that the templates provided by the OpenDevStack work properly.
+If you are on windows you have to run the "minishift start" command as administrator.

 After the start up you are able to open the webconsole with the `minishift console` command.
 This will open the webconsole in your standard browser.
 Please access the webconsole with the credentials `developer` `developer`.
 It is *important* not to use the `system` user, because Jenkins does not allow a user named `system`.